 Under certain circumstances, a new debtor "becomes bound for purposes of Article 9 even though it would not be bound under other law.
 Under Section 9-203(c)(2), a new debtor becomes bound when (i) it becomes obligated not only for the secured obligation but also generally under applicable non-UCC law for the obligations of the original debtor and (ii) acquires or succeeds to substantially all the assets of the original debtor.
-For example, some corporate laws provide that, when two corporations merge, the surviving corporation succeeds to the assets of its merger partner and "has all liabilities of both corporations.
-In the case where, for example, A Corp merges into B Corp (and A Corp ceases to exist), some people have questioned whether A Corp's grant of a security interest in its existing and after-acquired property becomes a "liability of B Corp, such that B Corp's existing and after-acquired property becomes subject to a security interest in favor of A Corp's lender.
+For example, some corporate laws provide that, when two corporations merge, the surviving corporation succeeds to the assets of its merger partner and "has all liabilities" of both corporations.
+In the case where, for example, A Corp merges into B Corp (and A Corp ceases to exist), some people 1 2 3 4 5 6 7 8 9 10 have questioned whether A Corp's grant of a security interest in its existing and after-acquired property becomes a "liability" of B Corp, such that B Corp's existing and after-acquired property becomes subject to a security interest in favor of A Corp's lender.
 Even if corporate law were to give a negative answer, under Section 9-203(c)(2), B Corp would "become bound for purposes of Section 9-203(b) and this section.
 Section 9-203(c)(2) excludes sureties and other secondary obligors as well as persons who become obligated through veil piercing and other nonsuccessorship doctrines.
 In many cases, it will exclude successors to the assets and liabilities of a division of a debtor.

-4. When a Financing Statement Is Effective Against a New Debtor.
+11 12 13 14 15 16 17 4.
+When a Financing Statement Is Effective Against a New Debtor.
 Subsection (a) provides that a filing against the original debtor is effective to perfect a security interest in collateral that a new debtor acquires before the expiration of four months after the new debtor becomes bound by the security agreement.
-Under subsection (b), however, if the filing against the original debtor is seriously misleading as to the new debtor's name, the filing is effective as to collateral acquired by the new debtor after the four-month period only if the secured party files during the four-month period an amendment rendering the filing not seriously misleading.
-A similar rule appears in Section 9-507(a) with respect to changes in a debtor's name.

-Note, however, that this section does not apply to collateral transferred by the original debtor to a new debtor.
+Under subsection (b), however, if the filing against the original debtor is seriously misleading as to the new debtor's name, the filing is effective as to collateral acquired by the new debtor after the four-month period only if a person files during the four-month period an initial financing statement providing the name 19 of the new debtor.
+A similar rule appears in Section 9-507(a) with respect to 20 changes in a debtor's name.
+21 22 23 24 Note, however, that this section does not apply to collateral transferred by the original debtor to a new debtor.
 Under those circumstances, the filing against the original debtor continues to be effective until it lapses.
 See subsection (c); Section 9-507(b).

-5. Priority.
+25 26 27 5.
+Priority.
 Section 9-323A governs the priority contest between a secured creditor of the original debtor and a secured creditor of the new debtor.
 This priority rule no doubt will be both under- and over-inclusive.

-SECTION 9-511.
+28 SECTION 9-511.
 TERMINATION STATEMENT.

-(a) A termination statement for a financing statement is an amendment of a financing statement that, in addition to complying with the requirements of Section 9-509(a), indicates either that it is a termination statement or that an identified financing statement is no longer effective.
+29 (a) A termination statement for a financing statement is an amendment of 30 the a financing statement that: 31 (1) complies in addition to complying with the requirements of Section 32 9-509(a); and 33 (2) indicates either that it is a termination statement or that an identified 34 financing statement is no longer effective.